- This story is regularly updated for relevance. Last updated: July 22, 2021

 Data from some of the nation’s largest law enforcement agencies indicates that less than half of many police departments have been vaccinated.

-Only 39% of officers at the Las Vegas Metropolitan Police Department have been vaccinated, despite a high tourist population in the city.
+Only 39% of officers at the Las Vegas Metropolitan Police Department have been vaccinated by early May 2021, despite a high tourist population in the city.
 In Atlanta, even fewer officers have been vaccinated, at only 36%.
 Numbers from the Columbus Division of Police, Ohio’s largest police department, are even worse.
 Only 28% of officers employed by the department have received their vaccination.

 In Chicago, it was estimated that the percentage of police department employees who are vaccinated is even lower at about 25%.